Alexandria893/houseofguineas/content/home/services/service2.md

 <!--more-->

-##### Why Choose Multi-Day Visits?
+##### Why Choose Multi-Day Care?
-Regular visits ensure your pet's needs are met and can minimize separation anxiety while you are away.
+Prioritize your pet's well-being with consistent, familiar care.
+By maintaining their daily routine, I help prevent stress and anxiety often caused by abrupt changes in their schedules.
+Safeguard your pet's comfort and security with a dedicated caregiver providing loving companionship.
-* **Consistent Care:** I provide dedicated love and attention, feeding, medication administration, enclosure/litter box cleaning, playtime and cuddles!
+* **Consistent Care:** Enjoy peace of mind knowing your pet receives dedicated love and attention, including feeding, medication, playtime and cuddles.
-* **Complimentary Home Upkeep:** I also include complimentary care such as tidying the home, plant watering and mail retrieval.
+* **Extra Perks:** Take advantage of complimentary home upkeep like tidying, plant care and mail retrieval.
-* **Peace of Mind:** Relax knowing your pet receives loving care in their familiar environment.
-You will of course receive adorable picture updates, as well as a weekly summary of our time together!
+* **Peace of Mind:** Relax knowing your pet is receiving attentive, personalized care in the comfort of their own home.
+Enjoy peace of mind with regular updates and heartwarming photos capturing their adventures!

 ##### Peace of Mind Care
-* **1hr visit:** $80 (1-2 pets)
+* **1hr visit:** $80 *(1-2 pets)*
-* **2hr visit:** $100 (2+ pets)
+* **2hr visit:** $100 *(2+ pets)*

-*Note: standard rates apply for bookings under 2 days*

 ##### Discounted Peace of Mind Care
-I understand the value of predictable, routine care for you and your beloved pet(s), so I make sure to include discounts for routine care!
+I understand the importance of maintaining consistent care for both you and your pet, so I offer discounts for routine care.
-* **Monthly Peace of Mind (10% off):** Perfect for maintaining routine, worry-free care over a month-period.
-Includes at least *5 visits per week*, as well as routine nail trimming for guinea pigs and rabbits.
+* **Monthly Peace of Mind (10% off):** Enjoy worry-free, routine care with *at least 5 visits per week.* Perfect for maintaining your pet's well-being throughout the month.
+Includes routine nail trimming for guinea pigs and rabbits.
-* **Peace of Mind Vacation Saver (5% off):** Perfect for trips away from home for 3 or more consecutive days.
+* **Peace of Mind Vacation Saver (5% off):** Perfect for trips away from home for *3 or more consecutive days.*

-##### Peace of Mind Add-Ons
+##### Peace of Mind Additional Care
-* *Dog Walking:* $30 for an *additional hour* is needed for homes with *2 or more dogs* to ensure the health and safety of your pets.
+* **Dog Walking:** $30 for an *additional hour* is needed for homes with *2 or more dogs* to ensure the health and safety of your pets.

+***Don't see what you need?** We can create a personalized plan just for you and pet.
+Reach out to discuss your perfect care plan!*

 ##### Emergency Care

 For our visits, I require note of a veterinary hospital.
-I will communicate with you first for any small situations, and will take immediate action in emergencies to admit your pet(s) and will communicate with you once your pet(s) are admitted.
+I will communicate with you first for any small situations, and will take immediate action in emergencies to admit your pet and will communicate with you once your pet is admitted.

 ##### Holiday Care

 Because of my limited availability during holidays and special occasions, pet care may be more than the regular rate.
-Please contact me as soon as possible to make sure your pet(s) have the care they need.
+Please contact me as soon as possible to make sure your pet have the care they need.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Looking for longer pet care?
+Take a look at [Home-Alone Hero: All-Day Care!](../service3/)*

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Want to learn more about your pet's caregiver?
+Learn more about me [here!](/about/)*